IUDataStructuresCourse/course-web-page-spring-2024/lab1.md

 }
 ```

-Next we create unit tests for `rotate_ripple`.
+Our next task is to create unit tests for `rotate_ripple`.
 Right click on the root
 directory and select "New -> Directory".
 Name the new directory `test`.
 ![](assets/images/lab1/new_test_dir.png)